Mayank2335/Ecommerce-Follow-Along/README.md

       - Ensured the layout remains uniform for all products.
    5. README Update:
       - Documented progress for Milestone 8 and updated the repository.

+### Milestone 9: Built a form to accept multiple product images as input.

+✅ Goals:

+1. Create the Product Form:
+- Built a form to accept multiple product images as input.

+2. Dynamic Product Creation:
+- Allowed users to input product details like name, price, and images.

+3. Experimentation Encouraged:
+- Suggested adding features such as admin access for uploading products or creating a shop profile for product uploads.